Kuiu

-KUIU is an American hunting gear and apparel brand that sells direct to consumers.
+KUIU (pronounced 'koo-you') is an American hunting gear and apparel brand that sells direct to consumers.
 It was founded by Jason Hairston in 2011.

 In 2017, San Francisco-based Main Post Partners invested $50 million in the company.

-In October 2023, KUIU opened a retail store in Dallas, Texas, which the company said was the start of a market expansion.
+In October 2023, two years before opening a store in Dallas, it opened a retail store in San Antonio, Texas, which the firm said was the start of a market expansion.